Discussing Torah matters because the Torah matters

 The snake slithers downward at nightfall, his long body weaving between the branches.
 His tongue goes in and out, its forked tip foreboding a split which his tongue will soon inspire.
 He settles into a strategic position upon the tree’s lowest branch.
 With excitement, he waits until morning.

-Less than a day later his victory over man is complete.
+Not long after dawn his victory over man is complete.
 Having consumed their holiness as his main dish, their fear as his dessert, he is bloated and swollen beyond previous size.
 There is so much to digest!
 For now, he meanders back up the Tree of Knowledge, its highest branches well above the fog line.
 Reaching its highest perch, he takes in the view of the Garden like a glutton king surveying his newly acquired territory.
 At the same time, the sun comes up behind him.

 The man arises from the water of the Jordan.
 The Spirit of God descends like Noah’s final dove and lands, finally.
-The people around him are astonished when a voice from the sky bellows, “This is my beloved Son, with whom I am well pleased.”
+The people around him are astonished when a voice from the sky declares, “This is my beloved Son, with whom I am well pleased.”
 The new world upon whom the Spirit now rests is a man named Jesus.
 He is the Son of God, the last Adam.
 He is at the cusp of his ministry on earth, but before he begins, he knows what he has to do.

 Having been loosed from the Garden, the enemy has gained a new power: the ability to manipulate the way in which he is perceived.
 When the outside doesn’t reflect the inside––when something isn’t what it pretends to be––a mockery of God’s design is on display.
 And so, out here in the wilderness, the tempter capitalizes on such power.
 He approaches Jesus not in his true essence (which is that of a serpent) but as a person who Jesus already knows and trusts: a rabbi from his youth, a friend of his father’s, an old man with bushy eyebrows and a warm smile.
-When Jesus notices the rabbi approaching, he isn’t sure if he is seeing a childhood memory brought to life or if, perhaps, the enemy’s delayed arrival has finally come.
+When Jesus notices the rabbi approaching, he isn’t sure if he is seeing a childhood memory brought to life or if, perhaps, the enemy has finally arrived.

 The old, familiar rabbi sits down across from Jesus.
 Seeing Jesus so drawn and emaciated, a look of concern spreads across the rabbi’s face.
 He speaks up for Jesus’ sake.
 He pleads, “If you are the Son of God, tell these stones to become bread!”
 In other words, Jesus, come on!
 You are the Son of God so turn these rocks into bread!
 Why are you denying your own potential, my son?

 His eyes shoot open.
 Abruptly alert, Jesus finds himself in the middle of Jerusalem.
 He is perched high above a crowd of hundreds of people.
 He is peering down at them from the pinnacle of the Temple.
 It is from this position, he knows, that the priest would regularly watch and wait for dawn, eager to give the signal to commence the Temple services, the morning sacrifice always set to occur precisely at sunrise.
 This position at the pinnacle of the Temple is a place of anticipation, a place of new beginnings.
-Jesus knows this intuitively as he beholds the setting that suddenly surrounds him.
+Jesus knows this intuitively as he beholds the setting that now surrounds him.

 For [the Lord] will command his angels concerning you to guard you in all your ways; they will lift you up in their hands, so that you will not strike your foot against a stone.
 “Because he loves me,” says the Lord, “I will rescue him; I will protect him, for he acknowledges my name.